eden-js/cli/TUTORIAL.md

 To get started, let's copy `/lib/bundles/example/` to `/app/bundles/myexample`.
 Once this is copied, go through and change all the file names from `example` to `myexample` then update all the instances inside the files.

-I.e. `class example extends controller ` becomes `class myexample extends controller`
+i.e. `class example extends controller ` becomes `class myexample extends controller`

 Once that's all done, we'll need to make our first route so people can interact with the `myexample` bundle.